 A graduate of the Civil Engineering Technology (Co-op) program will have the knowledge and skills that will allow him/her to:

 Participate in the scheduling of civil engineering projects and monitor the work.

 Assist in planning, designing, inspecting, supervising, and constructing civil engineering projects.

 Assist with designing, inspecting and troubleshooting of transportation infrastructure.

 Design, calculate and test asphalt and concrete mixes to industry standards and specifications.

-Carry out engineering survey and construction layouts using conventional survey instruments, GIS, and GPS systems.
+Carry out engineering survey and construction layouts using conventional survey instruments and GPS systems.

 consisting of Project Management Skills (theoretical and applied), Communication Skills (oral and written), Mathematics, Physics, Chemistry, Electrical and Magnetic Theory, Engineering Graphics, Engineering Technology Awareness.